Ministers ‘pretty confident’ visa details not compromised in Foreign Office hack

 “There certainly has been a hack, I can say that, I’m not able to say whether it is directly related to Chinese operatives or indeed the Chinese state.”

-He added: “We’ve been engaged in an investigation since October, just as with (Jaguar Land Rover) and M&S, and the British Library and a whole series of other cyber attacks, it does take some time to get to the bottom of precisely what has happened, and I think the front page of The Sun is slightly over-egging the kind of details that are available at this stage.
+He added: “We’ve been engaged in an investigation since October, just as with (Jaguar Land Rover) and M&S, and the British Library and a whole series of other cyber attacks, it does take some time to get to the bottom of precisely what has happened.”

-“The one thing I do want to reassure people about is that in our initial investigation, we are pretty confident that no individual will be harmed.
-You said people’s visa applications might have been… I think that is speculating.”
+The latest reports come amid ongoing disquiet following the collapse of a Chinese spying case and warnings by MI5 of the threat posed by the communist state to UK national security, fuelling the government’s difficulties as it seeks to ease tensions with Beijing.

+And last week, the parliamentary intelligence watchdog issued a stark warning over the threat posed by China, saying the government must stop “dragging its heels” over whether to add the country to the enhanced tier of its threat regime.

 Bookmark popover